 In data analysis, when using statistical probability, there is never 100%.
 Tossing a coin to get the face down 10 times in turn has the probability of 1/1024.
 If you are unlucky, you will lose all your capital.
 So are they worth trading?

-In my opinion, it’s worthy.
+In my opinion, it’s worth it.
 The reason is simply that you believe in your own decision.
 You use strategies, indicators, candlestick patterns to increase your own analytical abilities with the aim of winning in trading.
 Losing is completely unpredictable and you have no intention of losing continuously.

 Martingale style is just a way to help you maintain your ability to regain your losses, in case your capital is very large.